MethodAtlas

 Journal of the Royal Statistical Society: Series BDOI: 10.1111/j.2517-6161.1995.tb02031.x

-Benjamini and Hochberg introduced the false discovery rate (FDR) as an alternative to family-wise error rate control.
+Benjamini and Hochberg introduce the false discovery rate (FDR) as an alternative to family-wise error rate control.
 Their step-up procedure for controlling FDR is less conservative than Bonferroni while still providing meaningful protection against false positives, and has become the standard in many fields.

 Romano, J. P., & Wolf, M. (2005).
 Stepwise Multiple Testing as Formalized Data Snooping.

-Romano and Wolf developed a stepwise multiple testing procedure that controls the family-wise error rate while being less conservative than Bonferroni by resampling from the joint distribution of test statistics.
+Romano and Wolf develop a stepwise multiple testing procedure that controls the family-wise error rate while being less conservative than Bonferroni by resampling from the joint distribution of test statistics.
 Their method accounts for the correlation structure among tests and is widely used in economics.

 Westfall, P. H., & Young, S. S. (1993).
 Resampling-Based Multiple Testing: Examples and Methods for p-Value Adjustment.